AdobeDocs/platform-learn.en/help/tutorial-mobile-ios-objective-c-implementation/add-extensions.md

 >[!NOTE]
 >
 >If you do not have a license for Adobe Target, you can skip this section.
-At this time, the Target extension for mobile properties is used solely to manage SDK settings and do not add interface options to Launch, such as Rule actions.
+At this time, the Target extension for mobile properties is used solely to manage SDK settings and do not add interface options to tags, such as Rule actions.

 **To add the extension**